kksgandhi/personal_site/conference questions.md

   - How much do academic jobs care that you've had teaching experience?
   - How to beef up my resume for teaching track positions
   - How to make sure a university respects their teaching track professors.
+  - Dealing with a conservative presidency
 - GLAM
   - Affordances of an interested audience?
+ - NLP
+   - chatbots that are customizable?
+   - textual similarity?